OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Step 6.
 Add Nodes(s) (optional)
 ================================================================================

-Now that you have successfully started your OpenNebula services, you can continue with adding content to your cloud.
-Add hypervisor Nodes, storage, and Virtual Networks.
-Or, provision Users with Groups and permissions, Images, define and run Virtual Machines.
+Now that you have successfully started your OpenNebula services, you can continue adding content to your cloud.
+Add hypervisor Nodes, storage, and Virtual Networks or provision Users with Groups and permissions, Images, define and run Virtual Machines.

 Continue with the following guides:

 - :ref:`Open Cluster Deployment <open_cluster_deployment>` to provision hypervisor Nodes, storage, and Virtual Networks.
 - :ref:`VMware Node Deployment <vmware_cluster_deployment>` to add VMware vCenter Nodes.
-- :ref:`Management and Operations <operations_guide>` to add Users, Groups, Images, define Virtual Machines, and a lot of more ...
+- :ref:`Management and Operations <operations_guide>` to add Users, Groups, Images, define Virtual Machines, and a lot more ...

 .. xxxxxxxxxxxxxxxxxxxxxxxx MARK THE END OF THE CONTENT xxxxxxxxxxxxxxxxxxxxxxxx